AdobeDocs/journey-optimizer.en/help/using/content-management/fragments.md

 >[!CONTEXTUALHELP]
 >id="ajo_perso_library"
 >title="Save as expression fragment"
->abstract="The [!DNL Journey Optimizer] Expression editor allows you to save content as expression fragments.
+>abstract="The [!DNL Journey Optimizer] personalization editor allows you to save content as expression fragments.
 These expressions are then available to build personalized content."

-The [!DNL Journey Optimizer] Expression editor allows you to save content as expression fragments.
+The [!DNL Journey Optimizer] personalization editor allows you to save content as expression fragments.
 These expressions are then available to build personalized content.

 To save content as an expression fragment, follow the steps below.

-1. In the [Expression editor](../personalization/personalization-build-expressions.md) interface, build an expression, then click **[!UICONTROL Save as fragment]**.
+1. In the [personalization editor](../personalization/personalization-build-expressions.md) interface, build an expression, then click **[!UICONTROL Save as fragment]**.

 1. In the right pane, enter a name and a description for the expression to help users find it more easily.